zeroluck/docs/sources/reference/lib/scim.md

 ## Deleting an entity

-To delete an entity you simply pass it’s ID as a String parameter into “deletePerson” or “deleteGroup” methods.
+To delete an entity you simply pass it’s ID as a string parameter using either the method "deletePerson" or "deleteGroup".

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);